Categories of graphs for operadic structures: A new description of graphical maps

 \end{proposition} \begin{proof} If $L$ is an edge, so is $\hat \varphi[\ell]$ by \cref{def new graph map}\eqref{new graph def edges}, hence $\varsigma \hat \varphi[\ell] = 0$ as desired.
 If $L$ is a star, then the formula is immediate.
 We have thus established the formula whenever $L$ does not contain an internal edge.

-For the general result, we induct on the number of vertices of $L$, which we assume\footnote{This is automatic if $L$ has two or more vertices, but when $L$ has a single vertex we are investigating what happens when $L$ is not a star.} to have an internal edge.
+For the general result, we induct on the number of vertices of $L$, which we assume to have an internal edge (in other words, we are investigating what happens when $L$ is not an edge and not a star).
 Applying \cref{lem find deletable vertex}, we obtain a diagram

 with $\ell$ a union of $h$ and $k$, and $h, k$ vertex disjoint.
 Applying $\hat \varphi$, we obtain embeddings

 with $\hat \ell$ a union of $\hat h$ and $\hat k$ (by \cref{def new graph map}\eqref{new graph def union}) and $\hat h, \hat k$ vertex disjoint (by \cref{def new graph map}\eqref{new graph def intersect}), hence